REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 5.4.1 All solicited external evaluation letters received are to be included by the Department Head in the candidate’s dossier for review at the departmental, college, and university levels.
 However, any letters received too late to be included in all the levels of review, i.e., letters received after review by the DVF, shall not be added to the dossier for the subsequent reviewers.

-5.4.2 External evaluation letters should be preceded in the candidate’s dossier by a listing, prepared by the Department Head or designee, of the names of the evaluators including their current academic and/or professional affiliations, a brief biographical statement, and indications of how each reviewer was selected (i.e., at the suggestion of the candidate, the departmental voting faculty, or the department head.)
+5.4.3 External evaluation letters should be preceded in the candidate’s dossier by a listing, prepared by the Department Head or designee, of the names of the evaluators including their current academic and/or professional affiliations, a brief biographical statement, and indications of how each reviewer was selected (i.e., at the suggestion of the candidate, the departmental voting faculty, the department head, or others with expertise appropriate to the area of specialty of the candidate).

-5.4.3 Original copies of all solicited external letters received should be included in the dossier which becomes part of the permanent personnel file of the candidate located in Human Resources.
+5.4.4 All solicited external letters received should be included in the dossier which becomes part of the permanent personnel file of the candidate (archived in Human Resources).
+Electronic formats of the letters are suitable, but the department must have evidence of the letter’s authenticity.
 A copy of the letters should be retained in the faculty member’s personnel file in the department.